-Although several of the companies have already contacted affected users, the most interesting bit of information from Trustwave are the most popular passwords snatched from these accounts: 123456, 123456789, 1234 and, yes, "password."
+Although several of the companies have already contacted affected users, the most interesting bit of information from Trustwave is the most popular passwords snatched from these accounts: 123456, 123456789, 1234, and, yes, "password."

 If you happen to use one of these passwords, it's time for a change.
 Here are some tips on creating a stronger password.

 2. The longer, the better.
 Most sites set a minimum for password length (between 6-8 characters).
 Take it a step further and create an even longer password.
-Again, the goal here is making them difficult for someone to guess.
+Again, the goal here is to make them difficult for someone to guess.

 3. Consider phrases.
 Passwords don't have to be just one word.
 For example, "the quick brown fox jumped over the lazy dog" could become TqBFjOTld or tqBfJ0T1D.

 4. Use multiple passwords.
 Try to mix up the types of passwords you use for different sites.
 Sure, it's easy to remember only one password, but it means if one account is breached, all of your accounts might be in trouble.
 Password manager services can lock them down with one master password, or you can always take the old-fashioned route of writing them down and keeping them in a safe place.